 Baylor University is a nationally renowned university that boosts earning potential for its graduates.
 Graduates of the Online Master in Computer Science receive the benefits of the Baylor name without on-campus learning requirements.

-U.S. News & World Report placed the university No. 79 in its National Universities rankings for the 2019-2020 school year.
-The publication went further in highlighting the school’s value to students with a No. 75 in Best Value Schools and a No. 42 in Most Innovative Schools.
+U.S. News & World Report placed the university No. 77 in its National Universities rankings for the 2022 school year.
+The publication went further in highlighting the school’s value to students with a ranking of No. 20 in Most Innovative Schools.
 Baylor University turns promising students into professionals ready for the rigors of the 21st century workplace.

 Comparing the average graduate salary for Baylor University to national averages confirms the school’s Best Value distinction.
 The National Association of Colleges and Employees (NACE) found an average college graduate salary of $50,944 in 2019 across 350 institutions.
-PayScale found an average Baylor graduate salary of $66,000 in March 2020.
+PayScale found an average Baylor graduate salary of $71,000 annually in 2023.
 A master’s degree in a high-demand field like computer science only adds to this salary premium.

 Getting started at Baylor University